chen-dylan-liang/Factor/README.md

-The Course Project Yale CPSC 473/573
-Intelligent Robotics Laboratory
+### The Course Project for Yale CPSC 473/573, Intelligent Robotics Laboratory